aimadtakhtoukh/data-exercises/exercises/exercise_000_setup/README.md

 Finally, if you don't have cmtc installed yet, install Coursier (or use it from earlier) and run `cs install --contrib cmtc`

+You'll need to run `cmtc set-current-course -s .` to start the course.

 When you're ready, run `cmtc next-exercise` to load the next exercise.